-- 1. Insert the flue baffles. - 2.
-Install the canopy taking care to align the gasket without blocking the flueways.
+- 1. Insert the flue baffles. - Install the canopy taking care to align the gasket without blocking the flueways.
 If gasket is damaged, replace as needed. - 3.
-Reinstall jacket top panel with #8 x 1⁄2" long sheet metal screws. - 4.
-Reinstall vent pipe on canopy and secure to collar with sheet metal screws. - 5.
+Reinstall flue cover plates, making sure rope gasket on each plate is in place and forms a gas tight seal.
+If damaged replace as needed. - 4.
+Reinstall jacket top panel and/or jacket upper right side access panel with #8 x 1⁄2 in. long sheet metal screws. - 5.
+Reinstall vent pipe on canopy and secure to collar with sheet metal screws. - 6.
 Close burner swing door.
-Secure door to front section with 5/16" lg. bolts.
+Secure door to front section with 5/16 in. flange nut and washer (right side) and 5/16 in. x 31⁄2 in. lg. bolt (left side).

-NOTICE When securing burner swing door make sure door is drawn-in equally on both sides.
+NOTICE: When securing burner swing door make sure door is drawn-in equally on both sides.

-Tighten swing door hardware to provide adequate seal around perimeter of door.
+Tighten swing door hardware to provide adequate seal to rope gasket around perimeter of door.

-Use an alternating tightening method from right to left side cap screw to pull door tight equally.
+Use an alternating tightening method from right side flange nut to left side cap screw to pull door tight equally.

-12 Boiler Cleaning (continued)
+13 Boiler Cleaning (continued)